Zefty/MacOnCall/README.md

 ## Status

+> FYI: I don't know Swift and Mac development, but I kinda know how to code.
+PRs to improve are definitely welcome!

 This app was vibe coded and is currently untested in real-world use.
 In particular, power-source transitions, display hot-plugging, authorization behavior, sleep/wake behavior, and different macOS hardware configurations still need to be tested.
 Use it at your own risk and verify the live setting yourself.

 ## Requirements